glyfo/sui-dev-docker/README.md

 #### Sui Active Address

-Within the environment, there is an active address configured with 5 SUI Object COIN.
+Within the environment, there is an active address configured with 5 SUI Object Coin.
-Each of these objects is endowed with 30M, resulting in a cumulative total of 150M in the account.
+Each of these objects is endowed with 30M, resulting in a cumulative total of 150M (30x5).
-The total amount is split in 5 objects.

 ```bash
 root@7a2c0a32cd76:/sui# sui client active-address